kubeshop/botkube-docs/community/contribute/index.md

    - **Multi-arch target builds for any K8s cluster**

-     This is ideal for running BotKube on remote clusters.
+     This is ideal for running Botkube on remote clusters.

      When tagging your dev image take care to add your target image architecture as a suffix.
 For example, in the command below we added `-amd64` as our target architecture.